Jejaring sosial adalah struktur sosial yang terdiri dari

 traction and the terrain allows.
 If it’s steep and loose enough, like

-video, pedaling off the seat won’t maintain the traction you need.
+the Devil’s Doorstep in the video, pedaling off the seat won’t maintain the traction you need.

 Look up the trail, not just in front